kluckysingh/Image-Search-App/README.md

 https://kluckysingh.github.io/Image-Search-App/

-Got it 👍
-You want **the entire page explanation together in one place**, simple and beginner-friendly — not broken into too many sections.

-Below is a **ONE-PAGE README.md** you can directly copy-paste.

----

 # 🖼️ Image Search App

 This project is a simple **Image Search Application** built using **HTML, CSS, and JavaScript**.